Someone To Help Brady, Please!

 ball, and panic.
 He is so quick with the ball in his hands.
 He makes the

-quickest cuts I have ever seen with the ball in his hands.
+quickest cuts I have ever seen from a guy with the ball in his hands.
 When he has

 room to jitterbug, his suddenness is explosive, kinetic, and dangerous for

 children to watch.
 Then he finds a lane and puts on the jets.